imixs/imixs-workflow/src/site/markdown/quickstart/workitem.md

-#How to manage business data
+# How to Manage Business Data

 In a business application information need to be managed and distributed in a predefined way.
 Users edit data, which need to be made available for various actors.
 Back-end applications need the data to track the status or trigger different events.
 The data which is  processed by a workflow management system is stored into a database and synchronized with a [business process](./businessprocess.html).
 This data is called the 'workitem'.